ibm-cloud-docs/cloud-activity-tracker/index.md

 ## Before you begin
 {: #prereqs}

-Create a [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/).
-Your user ID must be a member or an owner of a {{site.data.keyword.Bluemix_notm}} account, with developer permissions in the space where you plan to use the {{site.data.keyword.cloudaccesstrailshort}} service.
+Create an [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/).
+Your user ID must be a member or an owner of an {{site.data.keyword.Bluemix_notm}} account, with developer permissions in the space where you plan to use the {{site.data.keyword.cloudaccesstrailshort}} service.

 ## Step 1: Provision Activity Tracker